Renewal Contact Processes: phase transition and survival: Complete convergence

 \item $\xi_{2^n}(x_0) = 1$ with $x_0 \in [-m, m]^d$. \end{enumerate} tends to zero as $n \rightarrow \infty$, which implies the lemma. \end{proof}

 \begin{coro} On the event $\{\tau = \infty \}$, for all $t$ large there is a site $x_t$ within distance $\ln^3 t$ of the origin so that $\xi_s(x_t) = 1$ for all $s \in [t/2, t]$. \end{coro}

 \begin{proof} For purely notational reasons we suppose that the dimension, $d$, is equal to one.
-Given an extreme stopping time $T$, we define a suitable tunnelling event $H_T$.
+We first treat the case $\sum_x \xi_0(x) < \infty$ and then note how the argument given can be extended to the infinite case.
+Given an extreme stopping time $T$, we define a suitable tunnelling event $H_T$ (see Figure~\ref{fig:lasting_infection}).
 What is important is that its conditional probability given $\cA_T$ should be bounded away from zero on $\{T > N\}$, where $N$ is a large constant.
 In this description and calculation of probability bounds, we suppose

 If $X_T< \min \{ x : \text{$\exists s<T$ so that $\xi_ s (x) = 1$}\}$ then we simply reflect the definitions and all probability bounds will be the same.
 Define

 where the events $H_{T,n}$ are defined recursively via the random integers $\{L_j \}_{j=0}^{\infty}$ and $\{n_j\}_{j=0}^{\infty}$: $H_{T,0}$ is simply the event $\{\cR_{X_T} \cap [T, 2^{n_0+2}] = \emptyset\}$, where $2^{n_0} = \inf\{ 2^n:\; 2^n >T\}$.
 By Lemma 2 in \cite{FMMV}, there exists $c>0$ so that